 remove any stains as quickly as possible by blotting the stain with a clean, absorbent cloth until the cloth is saturated. do not rub the stain or you will push the stain into the fibres. continue blotting with a clean cloth until the cloth comes away dry.

 sun & fading

 keep dyed products out of direct sunlight for long periods of time to avoid natural fading.

 all natural products with little or no coloring do well in direct sunlight.

-spray with cold water or submerge it completely for 60 seconds. let the basket/mat sit for a few minutes so the material has time to absorb the water, then shake the excess water out. press and mould the basket to your desired shape or stuff a bunch of newspaper inside the basket. feel free to use props to add weight and keep mats flat. let it dry in a place with good airflow but try to keep it off direct sunlight to prevent color fading.
+spray with cold water or submerge it completely. let the basket/mat sit for a few minutes so the material has time to absorb the water, then shake the excess water out. press and mould the basket to your desired shape or stuff a bunch of newspaper inside the basket. feel free to use props to add weight and keep mats flat. let it dry in a place with good airflow but try to keep it off direct sunlight to prevent color fading.

 bottom of page